 Block users from taking control of the screen

-To keep users (either welcome or unwelcome) from taking control of your screen while you’re video conferencing, select the option to block everyone except the host (you) from screen sharing.
+Welcome or unwelcome, you can keep guests from taking over the screen.
+Select the option to block everyone except the host (you) from screen sharing.

 Turn on automatic updates

-By turning on automatic updates, you are guaranteed to have all the latest security patches and enhancements for your video conferencing tool as soon as they become available.
+By turning on automatic updates, you will get the latest security patches and enhancements for your video conferencing tool as soon as they become available.

 Get wise to phishing scams